 The Center and the Colony offers workshops that explore what Mailer called “the spooky art of writing” and the unique ways writers apply their art to their own creative narratives.

 Among the Center’s faculty of educators and writers are many whom not only personally knew and worked with Mailer over a number of years. but discussed and even debated with him how those skills of writing can and should be applied.
-All classes are limited to five attendees and this year will take place Salt Lake, Utah.
+All classes are limited to five attendees.

 Scholarships to these workshops are based on merit and include ample writing rooms, wireless internet service and other resources for working at various locations.
 Food, lodging and travel, to and from Utah, are not included.
 Visit the Tuition, Fees and Expenses page for more information including affordable housing.